 Is it time to upgrade your home theatre audio?

-There is a lot of choice in home theatre audio, but as you can see it’s fairly easy to add a sound bar, connect your existing speakers to your home network, or upgrade to a Dolby Atmos system.
+There is a lot of choice in home theatre audio, but as you can see it’s fairly easy to add a sound bar, receiver and speakers, or upgrade your home theatre with new seating and smart lights.
 With each upgrade, you’ll love your home theatre even more than you did before.

-You can find all types of speakers and sound bars to upgrade your home audio at Best Buy.
+You can find everything you need for your home theatre at Best Buy.